superfly/docs/machines/index.html.md

 that burden, we try to make sure the Fly Machines API is responsive, so you get quick answers.
 </section>

-## Recapping Machine Features
+## Recapping Fly Machine features

-1. They can be managed by API
+* Manage with the Machines API or flyctl commands
-1. They turn off automatically when a program exits
+* Stop automatically when a program exits
-1. They can be started very quickly
+* Stop or start quickly, either manually or automatically based on traffic
-1. Restarted machines are a blank slate - they are ephemeral
+* Provide ephemeral storage, a blank slate on every startup
-1. They can be started manually, but can also wake on network access
+* Attach a volume for persistent storage
-1. You can run multiple machines within an application
+* Place in any region